Actuarial Science

 This course introduces students to the basic economic principles of the aggregate economy.
 Students will explore the determinants of, and relationships among, the level of Gross Domestic Product (GDP), unemployment, inflation, foreign trade and interest rates.
 In addition, various theories of the role of fiscal and monetary policy to promote stabilization will be addressed.

-Univariate and multivariate probability distributions of discrete and continuous random variables, mathematical expectation, limit theorems, random variable transformations, moment generating functions.
-Prerequisite: grade of "C" or better in MATH 116.
+Univariate and multivariate probability distributions of discrete and continuous random variables, mathematical expectation, limit theorems, random variable transformations, and moment-generating functions.

 Sampling distributions of random variables, confidence intervals, and hypothesis testing for one and two sample settings.
-ANOVA, simple linear regression, estimation techniques, properties of estimators, likelihood ratio test.
-Prerequisite: grade of "C" or better in MATH 301.
+ANOVA, simple linear regression, estimation techniques, properties of estimators, and likelihood ratio test.

 This course is designed to develop an understanding of futures and options and other derivative financial instruments.
 The main emphasis is on the reduction of asset and liability risk for business and financial institutions through hedging operations in debt and equity instruments, commodities and currencies.